hartwork/visdriver/README.md

 # What is visdriver?

 **visdriver** is
-a win32api application
+a Wine/Windows application
 that uses **Winamp plug-ins**
-to **visualize audio** without actual Winamp/WACUP and even actual Windows, e.g. with Wine and MinGW on GNU/Linux.
+to **visualize audio** without actual Winamp/WACUP, in particular with MinGW on GNU/Linux.
-It is written in C99 and
+It is written in C99,
+uses plain win32api, and
-licensed under the "GPL v3 or later" license.
+is licensed under the "GPL v3 or later" license.

 It needs:
 - One input plug-in binary